 There are certain things that a crafty teacher cannot live without (maybe, I'm exaggerating) :) But in my nine yeas of teaching, I have found a few handy-dandy must-haves that I cannot imagine myself doing without...

 Storage Space - If you don't have much horizontal space, then use lots of shelving and stack-able drawers to create all of the vertical spaces you need.
 I also use over-the-door hangers to hang some of my pocket charts.
+The stacking mini drawers below are labeled with my polka dot classroom labels.

 A Laminating Machine - It does not have to be large or heavy-duty.
 Mine is light and portable.
 I use it at school and take it home for the Summer break.
 I laminate classroom posters, certificates, my card games, fold-able cut-outs, signs, pictures, bulletin board labels, and write on-wipe off activities.
 And of course, all laminators use pouches.
 I tend to use the 9" x 11.4" pouches for the letter-sized sheets of paper.

 Mechanical Pencil Sharpeners - For both art time and regular paper and pencil tasks.
 It seems like I have some chronic pencil point breakers on my hands... or is it that they want them to break so that they can get to sharpen them?
 I can't tell.
 This is the X-Acto school heavy duty sharpener which was designed by teachers.
 That's right, teachers.
-The last very long if you flow the #1 rule: no crayons and no plastic coated pencils.
+They last very long if you follow the #1 rule: no crayons and no plastic coated pencils.
 So once your students stick to the regular pencils for this, they will have sharpened pencils which leads to neater writing and less time fiddling with manual sharpeners.

 Once, you have all of the materials you need, then the easy part is over, the hard part is finding the time to create all of the things that are on your do-do list!
 Good luck!